timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈37:08 mark of this video, while serving as front IPR, I observed Green #11 and Blue Jammer, #37, make contact with their lower legs.
+        - At the ≈37:08 mark of this video, while serving as front IPR, I observed Green #11 and Blue jammer, #37, make contact with their lower legs.
-        - The contact cause Green #11 to immediately fall and Blue Jammer falls about a second afterward.
+        - The contact causes Green #11 to immediately fall and Blue jammer falls about a second afterward.

     === "Outcome :material-cursor-default-click:"

-        - I determined that Green #11 used an illegal blocking zone to initiate contact to an illegal target zone on Blue Jammer that caused Blue Jammer to adopt a downed position.
+        - I determined that Green #11 used an illegal blocking zone to initiate contact with an illegal target zone on Blue Jammer, which caused Blue Jammer to adopt a downed position.
         - I issued a low block penalty to Green #11 and directed them to report to the penalty box with the appropriate whistle signal plus verbal and visual cues.

     === "Importance :material-cursor-default-click:"